ezsystems/ezpublish-kernel/eZ/Publish/Core/Persistence/Cache/Readme.md

 ### Tags

-List of content tags that can be somewhat safely semi "officially" be used to clear related entities in cache:
+List of content tags that can be somewhat safely semi "officially" used to clear related entities in cache:
-- `content-<id>` : Cache that contains Content/ContentInfo entities.
+- `content-<id>`: Cache tag which refers to Content/ContentInfo entity.
-- `location-<id>`: Cache that contains Locations and/or their assigned Content/ContentInfo entities.
+- `location-<id>`: Cache tag which refers to Locations and/or their assigned Content/ContentInfo entities.
-- `location-path-<id>` : Like location but applied to all content/locations in the subtree of this id, so can be used by tree operations.
+- `location-path-<id>`: Like tag above but applied to all Content/Locations in the subtree of this ID, so can be used by tree operations.
-- `content-fields-type-<type-id>` : For clearing cache with fields data on content type changes that affect all content items of type.
+- `content-fields-type-<type-id>`: Cache tag which refers to entries containing fields data.
+It's used on ContentType changes that affect all content items of type.

 _For further tags used for other internal use cases, see the *Handlers for how they are used._